Where Are the New, Young Jazz Stars Coming From? Would You Believe Barcelona?

 YouTube has proven to be a remarkably effective platform for him to introduce jazz enthusiasts all over the world to the outstanding abilities of his student musicians.
 He explained the impetus to do this in his comments for a 2009 video he himself posted on YouTube, of the band performing at Barcelona’s Cafè Vienès Jazz Club in the Hotel Casa Fuster: “Last year, the band performed various concerts in prestigious Catalan jazz festivals and clubs, and received very good reviews from the audiences.
 Consequently, I thought we needed some kind of record of the band.
 The best way to do this was to make a CD-DVD, in which the girls and boys would share the stage with excellent jazz musicians.”
 Indeed, Chamorro has supervised and released all of the numerous albums of the band (mostly recorded live, often with guest musicians), as well as the series of showcase albums introducing the more prominent individual performers who have risen through the ranks (more about them shortly).

 As older band members reach the age to leave the band, younger musicians are recruited as needed.
 Chamorro has no strict modus operandi for finding new students.
 A good number of them play more than one instrument proficiently, and many sets of siblings have thrived under his tutelage together.
-And, some have emerged as true stars in the relatively young life of the school — the first, of course, being Andrea.
+And, some have emerged as true stars in the relatively young life of the band— the first, of course, being Andrea.

 Those initially drawn to Andrea’s videos (like myself), will quickly discover the talents of her fellow Sant Andreu musicians.
-Realistically, not every SAJB band member is destined for a long and thriving career upon leaving the school.
+Realistically, not every SAJB band member is destined for a long and thriving career upon leaving the project.
 And, while there have been excellent male instrumentalists to shine as they’ve gained experience and skills in the band, the girls in particular have exhibited an especially undeniable charisma and stage presence as singers, to go hand-in-hand with their almost frightening array of musical talents.
 The success rate so far has been uncanny.

 The first generation of SAJB student “stars” — along with Andrea, who is now 24 — have included Rita Payes, now 20, who can’t be much more than five feet tall, yet is a genuine phenom on trombone, often getting on her tip-toes as she plows ahead with a solo.
 The daughter of classical guitarist Elisabeth Roma, Rita began playing when she was 8, at the School of Modern Music in Badalona.
 Six years later, she joined the SAJB, where she progressed in leaps and bounds.
 Her husky singing voice is uniquely her own as well.
 Saxophonist extraordinaire Eva Fernandez began playing at age 7, and sings in an impressively mature manner for her 25 years, and bassist Magali Datzira, 22, is never less than compelling as a musician and vocalist, and who, like Rita, possesses a distinctive singing voice and phrasing style — one that has been compared to that of Billie Holiday.